cartant/rxjs-marbles/README.md

 To see how `rxjs-marbles` can be used with other test frameworks, see the [examples](./examples) within the repository.

-With AVA and Tape, the callback passed to the `marbles` function will receive an addional argument - the AVA `TestContext` or the Tape `Test` - which can be used to specify the number of assertions in the test plan.
+With AVA and Tape, the callback passed to the `marbles` function will receive an addional argument - the AVA `ExecutionContext` or the Tape `Test` - which can be used to specify the number of assertions in the test plan.
 See the framework-specific examples for details.

 ### Using cases for test variations